adriangogu/Magento2-OnePageReviews/README.md

 # Magento2-OnePageReviews

-This Magento 2 module allows listing all reviews in one page.
+This Magento 2 module allows listing of all reviews in one page.